 The Bad

 Too many links can distract from your message.
-Make sure that your guest blogger doesn’t end up driving readers away from your page and onto theirs.
+Ensure that your guest blogger doesn’t end up driving readers away from your page and onto theirs.
 Don’t lose your voice.
 Make sure guest bloggers do not make up the majority of your posts.
 It’s your blog, and your readers want to hear from you.
 The Ugly It’s time to bring up the elephant in the room.
 Should your guest blogger be paid?
 WinePress of Wordsspells out the bottom line here: